penzur/cfp-go-template/README.md

 <img src="https://pages.cloudflare.com/resources/logo/logo.svg" width="100" /><img src="https://go.dev/blog/go-brand/Go-Logo/PNG/Go-Logo_Blue.png" width="130" />

-This is a template for creating Cloudflare Pages project and implementing edge functions/workers using Go.
-It is based on [syumai's](https://github.com/syumai/worker-template-tinygo) tinygo worker template but adapted for Cloudflare Pages functions and using standard Go.
+This is a template for creating Cloudflare Pages project and using `Go` for the edge functions/workers.
+It is based on [syumai's](https://github.com/syumai/worker-template-tinygo) `tinygo` worker template but adapted for Cloudflare Pages functions and using standard Go.

 &nbsp;